OliverFarren/arvato-udacity-customersegmentation/azdias_helpers/README.md

-# azdias.helpers python package
+# azdias_helpers

-This package is a collection of modules developed and used during the Arvato-Udacity Customer Segmentation project.
+Collection of modules developed and used during the Arvato-Udacity Customer Segmentation project.

 ## clean_df.py